Summary

 SMTP.SendAsApp

-and an Exchange service principal registered & scoped to the specific mailbox(es).
+.
+Requires an Exchange service principal scoped to mailbox(es).

-- Mailbox: Use a service/shared mailbox (request via the Help Desk process), and ensure Authenticated SMTP is enabled for that mailbox.
+- Mailbox: Use a service/shared mailbox (request via the Help Desk process).
+For SMTP, ensure Authenticated SMTP is enabled on that mailbox.

 Timeline: Dartmouth retires SMTP Basic Auth in September 2025.
-After that, sending must use OAuth2.
+After that, sending must use OAuth2 (SMTP or Graph).

 Who Does What?